 Factoring Fiber Optic Construction to Pave the Road to 5G

 The mobile web today seems all-encompassing.
-Even the some of the most remote areas of the US have cell coverage.
+Even some of the most remote areas of the US have cell coverage, thanks to the robust communication infrastructure in place.
 It’s now much more difficult to find an area without service than with it.
 While this expanding wireless world may seem to have left the wired world behind, that idea couldn’t be further from the truth.

 Mobile internet is in the process of adopting its next evolution: 5G.
 Most predict this next generation of wireless tech will bring about groundbreaking new uses and enable the “Internet of Things”.
 While this may be true, it can’t do so without the help of good, old fashioned wired connections.
 Fiber optic wired connections, to be exact.
 Let’s take a closer look at the construction projects that will lay the foundation for the fourth industrial revolution and the opportunities these create for telecom construction contractors.